andrii-malakhovtsev/game-query-winforms/README.md

 # "What game to play?" on Windows Forms
-Having many friends playing some different games and some same?
+Having many friends who play different games, some of which might be the same?
-Now you can enter all the friends and games in the program and check what games you can play together!
+Now you can input all your friends and the games they play into the program and check which games you can play together!

 ## Installation
 Go to <a href="https://github.com/malandrii/what-game-to-play-winforms/releases">Releases</a>, choose the latest release and click the "what-games-to-play.exe" or